brianweet/brianweet.github.io/_drafts/5_results_and_todos.md

 | 6 	        |  18.90%		|17.96% | 12.97% | 17.18% |    11.86% |			55| 27-03 16:08 (24-03 16:15)
 | 7 	        |  15.70%		|12.18% | 10.96% | 10.96% | 	8.93% | 		29| 24-03 19:59
 | 8 	        |  10.04%		| 8.18% |  7.19% | 	6.69% | 	6.57% | 		33| 18-03 16:00

+Todo
+ * Build touch model while the user is typing.
+Instead of using pre-annotated data
+ * Use the touch model information during autocorrect (use probabilities for nearby keys)
+ * Improve autocorrect to detect separate words.
+Should be able to insert space
+ * Handle corrections even if user is typing a new word (fast type / slow device)
+ * Take context into account (n-gram model)